maierfelix/azula/README.md

 ## Binary Messaging

+The underlying JavaScript engine of *azula* is WebKit's [JavaScriptCore](https://developer.apple.com/documentation/javascriptcore) engine.
+The JavaScript engine of Node is different to the one used in *azula*, so we cannot directly exchange data.
+The Binary Messaging System allows to efficiently pass [ArrayBuffers](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) between both engines.
+Even though the engines are different, ArrayBuffers can be exchanged without any copying, meaning they don't have any overhead.

 ### Window.prototype.dispatchBinaryBuffer

 An equivalent method is available in the GUI.

 The *binarymessage* system should only be used when sending large data between Node and *azula*.
-The `buffer` argument is a shared buffer, which means there is no overhead when sending it between Node and *azula* as the data is effectively referenced.
+The `buffer` argument is a referenced buffer, which means there is no overhead when sending it between Node and *azula* as the data is effectively referenced.

 The second argument is an Object (and is optional), which can be used to give some additional information about the `buffer` argument.
 This Object should be kept small, as it gets serialized behind the scenes, and so comes with some overhead.